Thunder Bay Association of Volunteer Administrators

 - Experience working with local and regional organizations and associations

 - Agency profile in the Volunteer Opportunities Booklet which is distributed city wide

 - Collective voice on volunteerism in the community during National Volunteer Week

 - Membership Directory giving you contact information and access to current members

-The group membership is designed for agencies that have more than one person working with volunteers.
-This membership allows up to 3 members from your organization to attend meetings and professional development sessions as well as three votes on motions at meetings.
+- Option 2- Group Membership ($100.00) The group membership is designed for agencies that have more than one person involved in the administration of volunteers or for organizations with multi sites.
+This membership ($100) allows up to 3 members from your organization to attend meeting, professional development sessions as well as three votes on motions at meetings.